DiscordGuide/discordguide.github.io/content/basics.md

 #### **Appearance** #

 This is my **favorite** user setting.
-This allows you to change how Discord looks, and allows you to use Discord Developer mode (which allows you to copy user and message IDs, which in bot development is huge)
+This allows you to change how Discord looks and allows you to use Discord Developer mode (which allows you to copy user and message IDs, this helps with bot development i)

 ![](http://i.imgur.com/CcQI0jI.png)

 #### **Games** #

 The magical Games area.
 This allows you to view games you've played or that are on your computer and even rename some.
-Something a lot of people like to do is rename their games to something funny, or something that has a meaning for them.
-(I do this to explain what i'm doing or working on usually)
+Something a lot of people like to do is rename their games to something funny or something that has a meaning for them.
+(I do this to explain what I'm doing or working on usually)

 ![](http://i.imgur.com/sCvpJha.png)